 Bachelor of Arts

-Students must complete a minimum of 124 units with a Pacific cumulative and program grade point average of 2.0 in order to earn the bachelor of arts degree with a major in music.
-Only 60 music units may count toward the degree.
+Students must complete a minimum of 120 units with a cumulative and major/program grade point average of 2.0 in order to earn the bachelor of arts degree with a major in history.

 I. General Education Requirements

 Minimum 28 units and 9 courses that include:

 A. CORE Seminars (2 courses)